 Day 6.
 Pai - Chiang Dao (135 km)

 Before breakfast, in the very early morning, you have a chance to offer food to the monks along the streets of Pai`s local market.
 After breakfast, visit the Pai World War II Memorial Bridge.
 Back on winding mountainous roads.
-Later we reach Chiang Dao and visit Chiang Dao cave.
+Later we reach Chiang Dao and visit the Chiang Dao cave.
 Stay overnight at this stunning place at relaxing in your charming accommodation with a swimming pool.

 Day 7.
 Chiang Dao – Doi Mae Salong (160 km)